interactive-fiction-class/interactive-fiction-class.github.io/homeworks/commonsense-reasoning/commonsense-reasoning.md

-Homework 5: Generate with a Fine-Tuned Language Model
+Homework 3: Commonsense Reasoning with SWAG
 =============================================================